 Some tribes even prohibit DNA testing of members.
 This has limited the Native American information in databases, and it’s more difficult to establish connections with your ethnic heritage.

-The simplest answer to this is that it’s likely impossible to do so.
-Add to that the fact that it isn’t worth trying for most people.
+The simplest answer is that it’s likely impossible to do so.
+Add to that the fact that it usually isn’t worth trying for most people.

 Most people connect to their tribes through tangible family heritage.
-They might have even moved on from their tribal reservation, but still have a connection to it through their spirit stronger than their blood connection.
+They might have moved away from their tribal reservation, but they still have a connection to it that is stronger than any blood-quantum calculation.

 The only reason for establishing a genetic connection to a tribe would be to satisfy your curiosity.
-It’s interesting to understand your genetic roots, and if that helps you feel more grounded, it wouldn't hurt to know more.
+It’s interesting to understand your genetic roots, and if that helps you feel more grounded, it won’t hurt to know more.
+“Being” Native American has more to do with experience and community relationships rather than origins and blood, especially if you haven’t practiced the traditions before.1

 Some people consider DNA testing for Native American ancestry something of a novelty, but it does offer more than that.

-Just as learning you have ancestors from Italy or Africa or China or anywhere else in the world, knowing that you have Native American DNA is interesting.
+Just as learning you have ancestors from Italy, Africa, China, or anywhere else in the world, knowing that you have Native American DNA is interesting.
 It can also help you identify health risks and understand things about yourself better.

 Connecting to your Native American roots through your DNA allows you to explore your history and learn more about your family.
 And something like that is never a wasted effort.